MSRConnections/Azure-training-course/Content/Storage/StorageHOL (Azure CLI).md

 <a name="#Exercise1"></a>
 ### Exercise 1: Use the Azure Portal to create a storage account ###

-The [Azure Portal](https://portal.azure.com) allows you to perform basic storage operations such as creating storage accounts and managing the access keys associated with those accounts.
+The [Azure Portal](https://portal.azure.com) allows you to perform basic storage operations such as creating storage accounts, viewing what's stored under those accounts, and managing the access keys associated with the accounts.
 In this exercise, you'll use the portal to create a storage account.

 1. Go to the [Azure Portal](https://portal.azure.com/) and sign in using the Microsoft credentials associated with your subscription.